Skip to contents

 Installation

-Install pkmapr from GitHub:
+Install pkmapr from CRAN:

 remotes::install_github("abdullahumer1101/pkmapr")